AlineQuadros/blog/_posts/2017-02-11-atlas-soil-biodiversity.md

 author: Aline
 categories: [ ecology, woodlice ]
 image: assets/images/soil_biodiversity2.jpg
-featured: false
-hidden: false
-beforetoc: "The first Global Soil Biodiversity Atlas is out!
-Tons of illustrations and precious info on the amazing soil creatures"
-toc: true

 ---

-Well, woodlice
-Together with Martin Zimmer
+The first Global Soil Biodiversity Atlas is out!
+Tons of illustrations and precious info on the amazing soil creatures Together with Martin Zimmer
 The entire publication is available online and _for free_ <a href="https://ec.europa.eu/jrc/en/publication/global-soil-biodiversity-atlas">here</a>